StackVista/stackstate-docs/develop/developer-guides/agent_check/checks_in_agent_v2.md

 ```

-### Log stream with events
+### Events

-A log stream containing events can be added to a component using the `EventStream` class.
-It expects a stream `name` and `conditions` for the metric telemetry query in StackState.
+Events can be published for a component using the `EventStream` class.
+It expects a stream `name` and `conditions` for the telemetry query in StackState.
 A few checks are supported out of the box supported that can be mapped using the stream identifier.

 ```text
 class EventStream(TelemetryStream):